The story of Big Lake Goldens

 A few years ago I learned of a different strain of Golden Retriever known as an American Field Golden.
-Field Goldens are smaller, leaner, darker, have a shorter coat (fewer feathers), a less full tail, and are much quicker than their counterparts.
-They aren’t as sociable as Show Goldens, but are generally brighter.
+Field Goldens are smaller, leaner, darker, have a shorter coat (fewer feathers), a less full tail, and are much more athletic than their counterparts.
+They have a reputation of not being as sociable as Show Goldens, but are generally brighter.
 They are working dogs and excellent hunters.

 I had an idea of combining Field Goldens with Show Goldens.
 My vision was to incorporate the best traits from both strains; a hybrid if you will, with a pedigree that is 100% Golden Retriever.
 I wanted all the traits from a Field Golden – athletic, fast, intelligent dogs, who were natural swimmers, with darker coats and minimal shedding; combined with the most important traits of the Show Golden – a highly sociable family dog with an exceptional personality.
-Also, by breeding different lines of pedigree, I knew our pups will be healthier and have a lower probability of genetic issues as they mature.
+Also, by breeding different lines of pedigree, I knew my pups would be healthier and have a lower probability of genetic issues as they mature.

-With these traits in mind, I also reached out to several breeders for advice.
+With these traits in mind, I reached out to several breeders for advice.
 After speaking with, and gathering information from successful breeders in different parts of the U.S., it was abundantly clear there was a demand for the very thing I was trying to create.

 Putting the plan into action…

-In June, 2018, we purchased a home on a few acres in Downsville, La.
-This gave us the ability to expand our Golden Retriever facilities to meet the expected demand for our exceptional puppies.
-Also throughout 2018, I scoured the region for Golden Retriever puppies.
+Throughout 2018, I scoured the region for Golden Retriever puppies and young adults.
 Every time I heard of a new litter of puppies, I was inquiring.
 Once I found the right litter, I researched the parents to see if they matched what I was looking for.
-After investigating what seemed like dozens of litters, we added 4 new girls in 2018.
+After investigating what seemed like dozens of litters and following leads about available younger females, I added 4 new girls in 2018.
 I traveled to Oklahoma, Arkansas, Louisiana, and Alabama, and spared no expense to get them.
-We are now well on our way to provide you with the best breed of Golden Retriever you’ll find anywhere in the region.
-So far, my pack is healthy, happy, and loving.
-My heart is full.
-We appreciate your support.
-Stay tuned for puppy updates!
+In June, 2018, I purchased a home on a few acres in Downsville, La.
+This gave me the ability to expand my Golden Retriever facilities to meet the expected demand for the kennel’s exceptional puppies.

 -Jim (and Jax)